scalameta/metals/website/blog/2022-08-01-aluminium.md

 ## More stable code navigation across subprojects

-Previously, Metals sometimes fail to code navigation such as find-all-references and go-to-defintions across projects.
+Previously, Metals sometimes failed to code navigate such as  in `Find All References` and `Go to Definition`s across projects.

 Now, Metals provides more stable code navigation thanks to the work by [@kpodsiad](https://github.com/kpodsiad)!